The Next Best Thing To Botox, For People Who Can’t Go Under The Needle

 As beauty treatments go, very few have received the kind of rock star status of Botox.
 It enjoys the same single name recognition as the likes of Cher and Beyoncé — it needs no other introduction, and has come to stand for an entire category of excellence.
 It’s the little neurotoxin that could.
-In fact, the American Society of Plastic Surgeons reported that it was the number one minimally invasive cosmetic procedure in the U.S. with 4.4 million procedures performed in 2020 alone — and that’s accounting for the fact that the country was shut down for almost half the year.
-But what if you are unable, or unwilling, to try Botox, but would still enjoy its myriad benefits (more on that in a bit)?
-Luckily, there are still a few alternative options for you.
+In fact, the American Society of Plastic Surgeons reported that it has remained the number one minimally invasive cosmetic procedure in the U.S. for the past few years, hovering around 4.4 million procedures performed a year — and that includes when the country was shut down for almost half the year in 2020.
+But what if you are unable, or unwilling, to try Botox, yet would still enjoy its myriad benefits (more on that in a bit)?
+Luckily, there are still a few alternatives to Botox for you to consider.

-But first, in case you somehow have managed to dodge countless mentions of it by, oh, everyone, a little recap: Botox is an injectable neuromodulator called botulinum toxin that temporarily paralyzes your muscles to smooth the appearance of fine lines and wrinkles.
-There are other variations on the market called Dysport, Xeomin, and Jeuveau, but Botox is far and away the most popular and well known of the bunch.
+First, in case you have somehow managed to dodge countless mentions of it by pretty much everyone, a little recap: Botox is an injectable neuromodulator called botulinum toxin that temporarily paralyzes your muscles to smooth the appearance of fine lines and wrinkles.
+There are other variations on the market called Dysport, Xeomin, and Jeuveau, but Botox is far and away the most popular and well-known of the bunch.

 “Botox is a protein that attaches to the muscle and lasts for a period of three to four months, but for some people it can last up to six months,” says Dr. Jeanine Downie, a board-certified dermatologist and founder of Image Dermatology in Montclair, New Jersey.
 “It’s best for people in their 30s, 40s, and 50s who are just beginning to show age and don’t have any lines or wrinkles that are too deep.
 However, I do use it on patients in their 60s, 70s, and even 80s, but they won’t see as appreciable of a difference.”